zramsay/eris-cli/docs/tutorials/getting-started.md

 **Note** you will need to make sure that you perform the above command for the *user* which will be running Eris.

-If you've also chosen to install Docker Machine, please follow [these](https://docs.docker.com/machine/install-machine/#installing-machine-directly) instructions to install Docker Machine and [these](https://www.virtualbox.org/wiki/Linux_Downloads) to install VirtualBox; then create an Eris virtual machine and put the latter (`eval`) command into your `~/.bashrc` file:
+If you've also chosen to install Docker Machine, please follow [these](https://docs.docker.com/machine/install-machine/#installing-machine-directly) instructions to install Docker Machine and [these](https://www.virtualbox.org/wiki/Linux_Downloads) to install VirtualBox; then create an Eris virtual machine and run the (`eval`) command:

 ```bash
 docker-machine create -d virtualbox eris